A Guide to Running ARM32 and ARM64 Python Barcode Readers in Docker Containers

 • macOS (x64 and ARM64)

-After installing the Python barcode SDK, you need to apply for a valid license to activate it.
+After installation, you will need to obtain a valid license to activate the SDK:

 from dbr import *